-doing so, we are able to reduce the learning time significantly (in seconds) and successfully verified the egl protocol by learning.
-However, how to identify the right level of abstraction is highly non-trivial in general and is to be investigated in the future.
-What's more, there are other complications which might make model learning ineffective.
-For the lse protocol, the verification results based on the learned models may deviate from actual result for properties that show the probability of electing a leader in L rounds, with a different value for L. While the actual result 'jumps' as L increases, the result based on the learned model is smooth and deviates from actual results significantly when L is 3, 4 or 5, while results based on SMC are consistent with the actual results.
+Finding 7.
+There are other complications which might make learning ineffective.
+For the lse protocol, the verification results based on the learned models may deviate from actual results for properties that show the probability of electing a leader in L rounds, with a different value for L. Figure 9 shows how the verification results change when we change the bounded step L. Notice that AA and GA learn exactly the same models.
+While the actual results 'jump' twice as L increases, the results based on the learned model are smooth and deviate from actual results significantly when L is 3, 4 or 5, while results based on SMC are consistent with the actual results.
+One possible reason is that there are some unfortunate state merging, which merges the states which will never satisfy the property to those states who will satisfy the property.